cascadiajs/2018.cascadiajs.com/src/markdown/call-for-sponsors.md

 ### Hacker Train ($4k / each train)

-We are buying-out train cars on the Amtrak Cascades to bring developers to Seattle down from Vancouver, BC and up from Portland, OR.
+We are buying-out train cars on the Amtrak Cascades to bring developers to Seattle down from Vancouver, BC and up from Portland, OR!
+Help folks travel to Seattle in style, make some new friends and enjoy the in-train Wi-Fi.

 ### Captioning ($4k)

 We will be live captioning all 24 talks for the hearing impaired.

+### Meet the Team ($4k)

+This is perfect if you're bring your team to the event and have an open job that you're hiring for.
+Comes with the benefits of Silver sponsorship, a block of 5 tickets and 20% any additional tickets.

 ## Community Tier